Vectorworks/developer-scripting/Function Reference/Functions/GetCAlign.md

 [GetWSCellAlignment | GetWSCellAlignment](GetWSCellAlignment%20| GetWSCellAlignment.md)

 ## Version
-GetCAlign is obsolete as of VectorWorks 9.0, see new [[VS:GetWSCellAlignment| GetWSCellAlignment]]
+GetCAlign is obsolete as of VectorWorks 9.0, see new [ GetWSCellAlignment](GetWSCellAlignment.md)

 Availability: from All Versions